jchin1968/presentations/deck/automated-testing/overview/slides.md

 - Easy for non-developers to understand and therefore help define the tests

 ---
 class: center, middle
 # Behavior Driven Development (BDD) Principles

+---
+# BDD Principles
 From "Behavior-driven_development" in Wikipedia:
-- "define a test set for the unit first;"
+- define a test set for the unit first;
-- "make the tests fail;"
+- make the tests fail;
-- "then implement the unit;"
+- then implement the unit;
-- "finally verify that the implementation of the unit makes the tests succeed."
+- finally verify that the implementation of the unit makes the tests succeed.

 ---